-House staff employed by Cedars-Sinai will receive a total of $10,000 each year to help offset housing costs.
-This amount will be paid as a monthly stipend, to be included in the first pay period of each month, while in a GME training program.
-Beginning July 1st, 2020, house staff will have the choice of lump sum, quarterly or bi-weekly disbursement of the housing stipend.
+Housestaff employed by Cedars-Sinai Medical Center will receive a total of $10,000 each year to help offset housing costs.
+This amount will be paid as a monthly stipend of $833.33 (taxable income), to be included in the first pay period of each month, while in a GME training program.

 House staff enrolled in Cedars-Sinai programs who must take USMLE Step 3 during their training at Cedars-Sinai will be reimbursed for the application fee paid to the Federation of State Medical Boards (currently $850).

-- Paid Time Off: Four (4) calendar weeks (20 days total) of paid time off each academic year to cover vacations, holidays and incidental sick leave* (if all sick leave hours have been used - see SICA below*).
+- Paid Time Off: Four (4) calendar weeks of paid time off (28 days total) each academic year to cover vacations, holidays and incidental sick leave* (if all sick leave hours have been used—see SICA below*).

 - Family Leave*: By request.

-- Sick Leave (SICA): 40 hours (5 days) each academic year for absences due to medical needs (illness, medical appointments, preventive care) for yourself as well as for those of certain family members, or for reasons associated with being the victim of violence.
+- Sick Leave (SICA): Forty hours (5 days) allotted upon date of hire, and then at the beginning of each calendar year, for absences due to medical needs (illness, medical appointments, preventive care) for yourself as well as for those of certain family members, or for reasons associated with being the victim of violence.

 - Professional Leave: provided under paid time off benefits; additional benefits vary by training program